eskevv/Orion2D/README.md

 # OrionEngine

 Orion is a game engine I'm currently working on that sits ontop of the Monogame/XNA framework.
-Currently it only has support for 2D rendering.
+Currently it only supports 2D content.
 Some of the features include:
 * Tiling
 * Entity Component System
 * Camera
 * Built in Physics
 * Layer sorting
+* Various rendering components
 * State machines
 * Inline Animation systems